panga/hammock-jpms/README.md

 # Hammock JPMS

-Hammock MicroProfile (CDI + JAXRS + JSON) HelloWorld using Java Module System (JPMS).
+[Hammock MicroProfile](https://github.com/hammock-project/hammock) (CDI + JAXRS + JSON) HelloWorld using Java Module System (JPMS).

-The stack used is OpenWebBeans 2 for CDI, RestEasy 3.5 for JAXRS and Johnzon 1.1 for JSON.
+The stack uses OpenWebBeans 2 for CDI, RestEasy 3.5 for JAXRS and Johnzon 1.1 for JSON.

 The total size of this example application is around `11mb`!